-Gragnano pasta (paccheri) with octopus ragu’Aug 3, 2015
+Gragnano pasta (paccheri) with octopus ragu’Aug 16, 2019

 Pasta di Gragnano (paccheri) al ragu’ di polpo

-Ingredients for 6 people as an entree
+(Serves 6 as an Entree)

-1.5 Kg of octopus, small to medium sized ones, (approximately two) .
-Ask the fishmonger to clean the octopus for you
+1.5 Kg of octopus, small to medium sized ones, (approximately two) – ask the fishmonger to clean the octopus for you

 3 tbs of extra virgin olive oil

-2 garlic cloves finely chopped
+2 garlic cloves, finely chopped

-2 small chillis finely chopped
+2 small chillies, finely chopped

-600 to 700 ml of tomato passata
+600 to 700 mL of tomato passata

 Finely chop the octopus into very small pieces.

-Cook on a slow heat for at least one to two hours, the ragu’ must have a rich consistency and the octopus should be very soft and melt in the mouth.
+Bring the pot to the boil, then reduce the heat to medium low and partly cover with a lid.
+Cook on a slow heat for at least one to two hours, until the ragu’ develops a rich consistency.
+If ragu’ is becoming to dry, add cooking juices and/or boiling water to loosen the consistency for continued cooking or until the octopus becomes very soft and melts in the mouth.

 Cook the pasta in salted boiling water according to the instructions on the packet.
 Ensure you cook paccheri in a large pot, as they will absorb quite a lot of water and expand as they cook.
 (300g of pasta will need about 4-5Lt of water and 4-5tsp of coarse salt).
 Cook until “al dente”, drain (reserving a little pasta water) and transfer to the pan with the sauce.